-Construction update, week of Jan.
+Campus Construction Update, Week of Jan.
 23: Imaging Center opens

-Now open in a sleekly renovated section of Coram Library is the Bates College Imaging and Computing Center.
+Now open in a sleekly renovated section of Coram Library is Bates College’s Imaging and Computing Center.

 Under construction since July 2006, the center enhances Bates’ ability to teach visual presentation and interpretive skills that are nowadays as much the scientist’s preserve as the artist’s.
 Occupying Coram’s first floor, the center assembles high-tech gear — from optical microscopes to large-format printers to 20 powerful black-cased Dells in a computing lab — that enables students and faculty to capture, interpret and present in visual form all manner of information.

 Because visual representations can include everything from digital art photos to genomic data, the center is seen, too, as an expression of Bates’ dedication to teaching and learning across subject boundaries.
 “It’s a highly interdisciplinary, freewheeling environment,” says director Matt Côté, associate professor of chemistry.

 The décor was designed to encourage hanging around and sharing ideas.
 Wall colors veer toward the bold, two Saeco vending machines offer espresso, chai and other benign stimulants, and the comfy lounge area is equipped for wireless network access.
 Three 46-inch Samsung flatscreens in the lounge show student and faculty work, and the facility is wired so that happenings in the imaging lab can be shared throughout the center.

 For more information, call 207-753-6945 or e-mail center manager Mathieu Duvall.

 Dining Commons: Last Thursday, Paul Farnsworth left his office in Cutten Maintenance Center and headed toward the center of campus.
 On his way, he couldn’t miss the steel framework that, the day before, workers had begun for the new dining Commons.